DandDevy/herosAndVillains/README.md

 # herosAndVillains
 A distributed system programming lab project.

+### v2
+Heroes and villains implimented with threads.

 ### v0
 Heroes run a jvm and villains in another.
-They use the factory method pattern and observer pattern.
+They use the javafx, factory method pattern and observer pattern.